-Understanding Your New Zealand Car Insurance
+Understanding Your New Zealand Car, Campervan and Other Vehicle Insurance

-6 Things to Do Before Getting Car Insurance
+5 Things to Do Before Getting Car Insurance

-- Fill out the appropriate car purchase paperwork to get ownership of the vehicle
+- Fill out the appropriate car purchase paperwork to get ownership of the vehicle.

-What is the Difference Between Comprehensive and Third-party Car Insurance?
+What is the Difference Between Comprehensive and Third-Party Car Insurance?

 Comprehensive car insurance covers the cost of damage to your own vehicle, as well as other people’s cars and property.
-This might also include any accidental injuries and/or deaths both in your car and any other vehicles involved in the accident.
+This might also include any accidental injuries and/or deaths both in your car and in any other vehicles involved in the accident.